Designated Safeguarding Lead for Child Protection

 Occasions do arise when our concern about a child mean we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions social care, whilst undertaking an investigation under Section 47 of the Children Act 1989, we may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Mrs McLaren, Miss White Jones or your child’s class teacher.
+If you want to know more about our procedures, please speak to the Mrs Tomlinson, Miss White Jones or your child’s class teacher.
 A link to the policy can be found below:

 Keeping Grendon Children Safe